Suffolk Coast Forum

 To view the latest information about what is going on along Suffolk’s coast and estuaries, please see the updates provided for the Suffolk Coast Forum minutes.
 For a wider perspective of the East Anglian coast, see the Coastal Partnership East newsletters.

-Suffolk Coast & Estuaries 6th Annual Community Conference will take place from 9.15am - 4pm on Friday 6th October 2017 at Trinity Park, Ipswich, IP3 8UH.
-This year our conference focuses on valuing our coast, bringing together the reasons why it is important to our communities, our businesses, our economy, its culture and heritage and our environment.
-Our speakers and workshops will put forward the compelling case for building the future of our coast through planning, investment and management and the many innovative ways in which this can and is being done here and elsewhere.
-With thanks to our sponsors the conference is free of charge.
-Last few places available!
-Click here to secure your place.
-The conference programme can be viewed here.
+Suffolk Coast & Estuaries 6th Annual Community Conference took place on Friday 6th October 2017 at Trinity Park, Ipswich.
+This year's conference focused on valuing our coast, bringing together the reasons why it is important to our communities, our businesses, our economy, its culture and heritage and our environment.
+A range of engaging speakers and workshops put forward the compelling case for building the future of our coast through planning, investment and management and the many innovative ways in which this can and is being done here and elsewhere.
+With thanks to our sponsors for making the conference possible.
+Presentations from the conference are available to the left of the page.

-Last year's conference, the 2016 'Suffolk – towards a resilient future for our estuaries and coast’ event focussed on future planning and new ways of working around our coast and estuaries.
+Last year's conference, the 2016 'Suffolk – towards a resilient future for our estuaries and coast’ was themed around future planning and new ways of working around our coast and estuaries.
 A film update was created by talented young filmmakers from Suffolk One highlighting some of the people and projects helping to build a resilient coast and estuaries in Suffolk.
 For conference presentations see the left hand side of this page.